Data-Mechanics/course-2017-spr-proj/jguerero_mgarcia7/README.md

 Shown above is our coefficient correlation array for our three variables containing data from food score, income, and obesity.
 The correlation coefficient array shows that there is a relatively strong negative correlation between obesity and income, as well as between the food accessibility score and obesity.
 However, there doesn't seem to be any correlation between the food accessbility score and the income.

+This negative correlation between obesity and income, as well as food accessbility and obesity are relationships that we expected to see when undertaking this project.

+# Visualizations

+We created a web server in Python (using Flask) in order to interact with MongoDB and render the HTML pages.

+The first visualization is a chloropleth map of Boston that shows Boston's neighborhoods shaded with the average value of either obesity, food accessibility score, average # of food sources within walking distance, and the average quality of those food sources within walking distance.
+Higher values correspond to a darker, more intense color.
+This map was created using d3.js (Javascript library).

+The second visualization plots two variables against each other, and displays the corresponding correlation coefficient.
+This allows you to quickly visualize whether two variables have positive, negative, or no correlation.
+[INSERT HOW IT WAS CREATED]

 # Conclusion/Future Work

 Based on data characterizing Boston’s neighborhoods, we can conclude that there is a definite relationship between income and food accessibility on incidence of obesity.
 In both cases, it was found that the higher the income and the higher the food score, the lower the obesity.
 This resonates with research being done that frame obesity as a social problem, and one that  can thus be fixed by improving the overall economic outlook of a neighborhood, as well as increasing food accessibility to better quality food sources.
 However, though the results looks promising, our sample size of 20 neighborhoods is too small to really allow us to make any meaningful conclusions about the relationship between food accessibility,  income, and obesity.
 In the future, we would look to extend this method of analysis to more cities and their neighborhoods.

+In addition, more analysis can be done on the food accessibility scoring method.
+Future researchers can come up with more metrics to score a neighborhood, and then decide using statistical analysis which metrics have the largest effect on the overall score and the largest effect on obesity.
+In addition, one can also alter the metrics already used in order to take into account the total area of the neighborhood, so that neighborhoods such as West Roxbury and Financial District/Downtown can be more easily compared.

 # Required libraries and tools
 The libraries pyshp, shapely, geopy, numpy, pickle, scipy, sklearn will need to be installed before the program can be executed.
-They can be installed with these pip3 commands:
+They can be installed with these pip commands:
 ```
-pip3 install pyshp
+pip install pyshp
-pip3 install shapely
+pip install shapely
-pip3 install geopy
+pip install geopy
-pip3 install numpy
+pip install numpy
-pip3 install pickle
+pip install pickle
-pip3 install scipy
+pip install scipy
-pip3 install sklearn
+pip install sklearn
 ```